UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week11/lecture12.md

 ---
-title: Lecture 12 - Publishing & Validation
+title: Lecture 11 - Publishing & Validation
 layout: lecture
 description: >-
  More about publishing and validation, and Jekyll+vega-lite+Altair
-date: 2022-04-11
+date: 2022-11-01
 ---

-Be aware: prep "projects" will be stored in `_example_projects/` folder!
+## Be aware: prep "projects" will be stored in `_example_projects/` folder!

+---

+## Push Homework \#10 date back a bit?

+note:
+this won't change the due date of the Final Project Part 1, so this would be like a Tues/Wed due date

+NO extensions for Final Project, Part 1

 ---